yuqiang-yang/MPC_OCS2/README.md

 + If the limits are enforced, the mobile manipulator will shake.
 I think the reason is that the velocity or accelation are beyond the range so the optimazer will pull them back!.
 + There always exist a contraction bettween the hard constraints and the soft constraints of the obstacle avoidance.
 + The mix between Matrix3Xd and MatrixX3d stuck me.

+### 2023.3.1
++ The intial trajectory of TEB-Planner is from the PRM.
+It use PRM to connect the start and goal, generating N way point.
+The h-signature is used to check if a holologous path already exist in the database.
+At each iteration, it will reuse the PRM node by deleting some unuseful point( The edge should point from the start to the goal.
+And they must stay in the rectangle surrounded by the start and goal.
+The main problem is how to reuse the PRM map and the honologous path.